Customer journey exercise with a museum visitor

 Museum experience for visitors with opinion

 Product development process

 For some time I wanted to start a tech project with a positive impact in culture.
 I applied the project for WISE Program (Women Innovators in Social Enterprise), organised by ESADE - Institute for Social Innovation and European Commission.
 During the program, the project got much more defined, I found a partner and we started to develop the concept further.

 We did a lot of research, product definition, MVP test, a series of business models, budgeting, branding, accelerators, fundraising...
 We enjoyed a lot and learned a lot, but the project never got to see the light, at least not for now.

 Initial hypothesis and research

-MOUT was created from a need to get art closer to it's final users.
-We started with a series of hypothesis, but while doing the interviews with local artists, illustrators and frequent museum visitors it became clear we had to iterate our idea.
+MOUT was created from a need to get art closer to its final users.
+We started with a series of hypothesis, but while doing interviews to test the concept with local artists, creatives and frequent museum visitors, it became clear we had to iterate our idea.

 During the process we used techniques like 1-on-1 in depth interviews, card sorting, user journey, fast sketching, co-creation session (10 participants), survey (more than 60 participants), etc.